Non-Markovianity and memory enhancement in Quantum Reservoir Computing: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the Spanish State Research Agency, through the Mar\'ia de Maeztu project CEX2021-001164-M funded by the MCIU/AEI/10.13039/501100011033, through the COQUSY project PID2022-140506NB-C21 and -C22 funded by MCIU/AEI/10.13039/501100011033, MINECO through the QUANTUM SPAIN project, and EU through the RTRP - NextGenerationEU within the framework of the Digital Spain 2025 Agenda.
+We acknowledge the Spanish State Research Agency, through the María de Maeztu project CEX2021-001164-M funded by the MICIU/AEI/10.13039/501100011033, through the COQUSY project PID2022-140506NB-C21 and -C22 funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU, MINECO through the QUANTUM SPAIN project, and EU through the RTRP— NextGenerationEU within the framework of the Digital Spain 2025 Agenda.
 The CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies in Spain (QTEP+) is also acknowledged.
-The project that gave rise to these results received the support of a fellowship from the ``la Caixa” Foundation (ID 100010434).
+The project that gave rise to these results received the support of a fellowship from the “la Caixa” Foundation (ID 100010434).
 The fellowship code is LCF/BQ/DI23/11990081.